 Captain America #1

-#1 and The Mighty Avengers
+Captain America and the Mighty Avengers #1

 I’m sure this will be a lovely series once it’s not tying into Axis, but right now it’s exactly nothing I want out of a book called Captain America and the Mighty Avengers.

 Wonderfully silly one-off space romp with gratuitous rhyming.
 Good fun.
 I still don’t feel like I enjoy this book as much as I should, though – it often, as with this issue, feels competent without having any spark.
 The big cleverness here is the gratuitous rhyming, which is… forced, to say the least.
 Fun, but inessential.

 This really should have been Thor #1, as it’s charming.
 The use of thought bubbles to convey the new Thor’s uncertainty and self-doubt is delightful, and there’s some good characterization here.
 I’m still not sure about the “don’t tell us who the main character is” hook, as it makes characterization for her trickier, but this was at least a good, fun Thor comic.

 I love what the book is doing, particularly with its transitions among scenes, but I find the obliqueness challenging.
 No recap page, no captions telling us what or where a scene is, and Jock’s scratchy art makes it hard to know what’s going on – it took me a couple tries to get that Sailor’s father and uncle were different characters, which made the final scene a challenge.
 A cast page or a recap page or something would be nice – I completely forget what Lucy’s deal is.
 But this remains a promising horror comic.